dattranclouds/dattranclouds.github.io/_posts/2023-12-16-azuread-authentication-signin.md

 - After signing out, click the link to `ID Token Details` to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user is not authorized.

 > :information_source: Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.

-## We'd love your feedback!

-Were we successful in addressing your learning objective?
-Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpURDQwVUxQWENUMlpLUlA0QzdJNVE3TUJRSyQlQCN0PWcu).

 ## About the code